batiste/mongodj/README.rst

 The project is in the early stage

-mongoDB is accessed through pyMongoa and relies on the django-nonrel branch: http://bitbucket.org/wkornewald/django-nonrel/wiki/Home
+mongoDB is accessed through pyMongo and relies on django-trunk (>=1.2)

 Features that works::